isovector/draconian-results/pho.md

 [Religious gatherings and worship services]()

-In-person religious gatherings and worship services of any size are prohibited.\
+Inside in-person religious gatherings and worship services of any size are prohibited.

 -   You must not attend a service at a church, synagogue, mosque, gudwara, temple or other place of worship